iArcanic/onion-honeypot/README.md

 6. Open and document a detailed pull request at `https://github.com/<YOUR_GIT_USERNAME>/<YOUR_FORKED_ONION_HONEYPOT_REPO_NAME>/pulls`.

-Ensure that you go into detail the functionality of the feature, provide proof that it works as claimed, and check it off the TO-DOs list section (see 5 TO-DOs) of the README.
+Ensure that you go into detail the functionality of the feature, provide proof that it works as claimed, and check it off the TO-DOs list section (see [5 TO-DOs](#5-to-dos)) of the README.

 ([back to top](#contents))

 ## 7 License

 Distributed under the MIT License.
-See the [`LICENSE`](https://github.com/iArcanic/onion-honeypot/blob/main/LICENSE) file for more details.
+See the [`LICENSE`](https://github.com/iArcanic/onion-honeypot/blob/main/LICENSE) file or select the "MIT License" tab next to the "README" tab for more details.

 ([back to top](#contents))